gorda/istio.io/content/en/docs/setup/upgrade/istioctl-upgrade/index.md

 process will restore Istio back to the Istio version that was installed before you ran `istioctl experimental upgrade`.

-### Downgrade to Istio 1.3.3 and lower versions steps
+### Downgrade to Istio 1.3.3 and lower versions steps{#downgrade-to-Istio-1.3.3-and-lower-versions-steps}

 The `istioctl experimental upgrade` command is not available in Istio 1.3.3 and lower.
 Therefore, downgrade must be performed using the